 How do you pronounce colcannon?

-Freezing potatoes usually doesn’t work, but mashed potatoes are the exception – as long as you add butter to them before freezing.
+In most cases, freezing potatoes usually doesn’t work very well, but mashed potatoes are the exception – as long as you add butter to them before freezing.

 So the answer is yes, this can be frozen, but you should mix in a healthy dose of butter while the potatoes are still hot.
 Then you can safely seal them in a freezer bag or container of your choice for up to two months.